ArtilleryZ/Artificial_Life_Final_Project/README.md

 `data`, used for storing the csv file output
 `xml`, used for storing the xml being used
 `temp`, used for temp output for `run_result.py`
-`figs`, used for storing figures for this README
+`img`, used for storing figures for this README

 There is a block for setting the parameters of the algorithm and performance in the `main_script.py`
 `max_iterations = 500`, control the total iteration numbers